logo

 “When you compare this to a 50% income tax in the UK and up to 75% in France, it really makes the difference.
 Twenty-five thousand French people alone have applied for the NHR programme in the past year.”

-To qualify, applicants need to register as a non-resident in their previous country of residence and prove that Portugal is their primary residence, usually done through property purchase or rental.
+To qualify, applicants need to register as a non-resident in their previous country of residence and prove that Portugal is their primary residence, usually done through buying a property in Portugal or by renting.
 While they don’t need to prove they reside 183 days in Portugal, they cannot spend this amount of time in another country.

 A full-service application is available through CMS’s experts and includes declaration of non-residency in your previous country, appraisal of income sources to ensure they meet the criteria and full document completion and submission.
 For further details, contact Patrick Dewerbe at CMS.